American Capital Management Inc. Has $5 Million Stock Holdings in Forrester Research, Inc. (NASDAQ:FORR)

-American Capital Management Inc. cut its stake in Forrester Research, Inc. (NASDAQ:FORR – Get Rating) by 2.1% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 139,800 shares of the technology company’s stock after selling 3,000 shares during the period.
-American Capital Management Inc. owned approximately 0.73% of Forrester Research worth $4,999,000 at the end of the most recent quarter.
+American Capital Management Inc. decreased its position in shares of Forrester Research, Inc. (NASDAQ:FORR – Get Rating) by 2.1% during the 4th quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 139,800 shares of the technology company’s stock after selling 3,000 shares during the quarter.
+American Capital Management Inc.’s holdings in Forrester Research were worth $4,999,000 as of its most recent SEC filing.

-Forrester Research (NASDAQ:FORR – Get Rating) last issued its earnings results on Thursday, May 4th.
-The technology company reported $0.14 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.30 by ($0.16).
-Forrester Research had a return on equity of 15.01% and a net margin of 2.58%.
+Forrester Research (NASDAQ:FORR – Get Rating) last released its quarterly earnings results on Thursday, May 4th.
+The technology company reported $0.14 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.30 by ($0.16).
+Forrester Research had a net margin of 2.58% and a return on equity of 15.01%.
 The firm had revenue of $113.67 million during the quarter, compared to analyst estimates of $125.05 million.
-As a group, sell-side analysts anticipate that Forrester Research, Inc. will post 1.42 EPS for the current year.
+Research analysts predict that Forrester Research, Inc. will post 1.42 earnings per share for the current fiscal year.

 Forrester Research, Inc engages in the provision of advisory services.
 It operates through the following business segments: Research, Consulting, and Events.
 The Research segment includes the revenues of the research, connect, and analytics products.
 The Consulting segment consists of project consulting organization.